parvinder1982/FCT/README.md

 # FCT
-There are few step you needs to follow to make is workable
+There are few step that you need to follow to make it run

 Step - 1 ==> First Create a Database or connect with existing if already exists with same schema and tables